-It goes without saying, sports betting in Australia is massive.
+Sports betting in Australia is massive.
 But with so many sports betting sites around, it can be hard to know which site is the best one to try out first.
-That’s why we’ve put together our shortlist of the best sports betting sites in 2020 – so that you can find the best bets, best odds and best bonuses, all in one place.
+That’s why we’ve put together our shortlist of the best sports betting sites in 2021 – so you can find the best bets, best odds and best bonuses, all in one place.

 Australian betting fans enjoy gambling on a huge variety of sports, but there are some that always prove to be more popular than others.